 The Visual Impairment Training Program (VITP) at North Carolina Central University prepares professionals to serve the needs of children and adults with visual impairments.
 The Graduate and Licensure Programs in Special Education with an emphasis in Visual Impairment enable students to apply for state licensure as a Teacher of Students with Visual Impairments (TVI) or to apply for national certification as an Orientation and Mobility (O&M) specialist.
 There is a significant demand for certified TVIs and O&M specialists in North Carolina and across the country.
 The number of open positions significantly exceeds the professionals available.

-The VITP is a distance education program with courses offered through a combination of on-campus weekend and summer work as well as on-line study allowing students to continue working during the school year.
-The number of face-to-face classes varies by course.
-As part of every program, candidates will complete a minimum 350 hour internship in their specialty area.
+The VITP is a distance education program with courses offered through on-line study, and on-campus weekend and summer work allowing students to continue working during the school year.
+The number of face-to-face meetings vary by course.
+Students admitted to the VITP will begin with a fall cohort of students they will continue with throughout their program.
+As part of every program, candidates will complete a minimum 350-hour internship in their specialty area.

-The add-on licensure program is designed to enable a person with a teaching license to obtain licensure as a Teacher of the Visually Impaired in North Carolina.
-Specific program plans are established on an individual basis, with requisite courses determined by previous degree(s) earned and prior university coursework.
+For licensure only students, specific program plans are established on an individual basis, with requisite courses determined by previous degree(s) earned and prior university coursework.

 North Carolina Central University

 1801 Fayetteville St.